-The symposium is funded by Cornell’s Atkinson Forum in American Studies Program and organized by the education department of the Johnson Museum of Art, with the guidance of Andrea Inselmann, curator of beyond earth art • contemporary artists and the environment.
+The symposium was funded by Cornell’s Atkinson Forum in American Studies Program and organized by Andrea Inselmann, curator, and the education department of the Johnson Museum of Art.

 Welcome and Introduction